Where will you visit next?

 Wordsworth House’s walled riverside garden was William’s secret childhood playground.
 It was here that he learned the love of nature that turned him into one of the world’s favourite poets.

-Today, it is filled with the colours, scents and sounds of Autumn.
-Wandering ‘lonely as a cloud’ among centuries-old varieties of flowers and fruit trees it isn’t hard to picture the wild child born here 250 years ago and how his ‘sweet birthplace’ inspired a lifetime of creativity.
+Today, it is filled with the stillness and chill of winter.
+Wandering ‘lonely as a cloud’ among sleeping centuries-old varieties of flowers and fruit trees under a gentle covering of frost, it isn’t hard to picture the wild child born here 250 years ago and how his ‘sweet birthplace’ inspired a lifetime of creativity.

 Beneath the foliage-shrouded terrace where he and his beloved sister Dorothy used to play, the Derwent, his ‘fairest of all rivers’, gurgles by.